 \subsubsection{Twitter community}

+A dedicated online community around text-to-image generation with specific focus on AI generated art -- which practitioners in the online community sometimes refer to as ``AI art''~\citep{aiart} -- has emerged.
+Social media services, such as Twitter, are a well-suited outlet for practitioners in this community to post and share images and experiences.

-During the 3-month period of research, the author took the role of ``participant-as-observer''~\cite{2573808.pdf} by engaging with the text-to-image art community, participating in discussions, and posting digital images created with the text-to-image system on Twitter.
+During the 3-month period of research, the author took the role of ``participant-as-observer''~\citep{2573808.pdf} by engaging with the text-to-image art community on Twitter, participating in discussions, and posting images created with the text-to-image system.
 The author followed posts on Twitter to learn about different prompts used in the text-to-image art community.
-To this end, the author followed trending hashtags, such as \#vq\-gan\-clip, \#VQ\-GAN, \#clip\-guided\-diffusion, \#digital\-art, \#AI\-Art, \#generative\-art, and \#GAN\-Art.
+To this end, the author followed trending hashtags, such as \#vq\-gan\-clip, \#VQ\-GAN, \#clip\-guided\-diffusion, \#digital\-art, \#AI\-Art, and \#generative\-art.
 Not every practitioner of text-to-image art shares their prompts on Twitter.
-Especially if commercial interests are involved~-- e.g., selling the art as non-fungible token (NFTs)~-- practitioners may keep their prompts a secret.
-The research material, therefore, was sparse.
+Especially if commercial interests are involved~-- e.g., selling the art as non-fungible tokens (NFTs)~-- practitioners may keep their prompts a secret.
+The research material, therefore, was sparse at the time of conducting the study.
 However, some practitioners are more liberal in sharing their prompts.
 It is the posts from this group of Twitter users that informed this research (e.g., posts by Katherine Crowson (@RiversHaveWings), Hannah Johnston (@hannahjdotca), @nshepperd1, and John David Pressman (@jd\_pressman), to name but a few).